Woman left for dead after horrific Wigan town centre hit-and-run smash

-A woman suffered serious injuries and was left for dead in the road after a car crashed in Wigan town centre then drove off.
+A woman suffered serious injuries and was left for dead in the road after a car crashed near Wigan town centre then drove off.

-The horrific incident happened at the Wallgate railway bridge at around 4am on Sunday September 25 and was witnessed by a taxi driver who has since been interviewed by Wigan Today.
+The horrific incident happened at the railway bridge over Wallgate near to its junction with Eleanor Street at around 4am on Sunday September 25 and was witnessed by a taxi driver who has since been interviewed by Wigan Today.

 Police are appealing for witnesses.
 There is confusion over whether the victim was a passenger or a pedestrian though, with the witness saying she was thrown through the vehicle’s window on impact and officers saying she was hit by the car.